Richard Carthew: Faculty career

 Carthew started his independent research group in 1992 at the University of Pittsburgh in the Department of Biological Sciences.
 He became a tenured associate professor in 1998 and full professor in 2001.
 In 2001, Carthew moved to Northwestern University and became a full professor in the Department of Molecular Biosciences, which is located on the Evanston campus.
 He was appointed the Owen L. Coon Professor of Molecular Biology in 2006.
 Carthew served as leader of the Chromatin and Nuclear Dynamics Program in Northwestern’s Robert H. Lurie Comprehensive Cancer Center from 2012 to 2018.
-He served as director of the NCI funded Oncogenesis and Developmental Biology Training Program from 2007-2014.
+He served as director of the NCI funded Oncogenesis and Developmental Biology Training Program from 2007 to 2014.
 He currently serves as director of the NIGMS funded Training Program in Cellular and Molecular Basis of Disease at Northwestern.

 In the early phase of Carthew lab research, a number of firsts were achieved.
 The Carthew group was the first to establish the Drosophila eye as a model system to study planar cell polarity.
 It was the first group to use Drosophila as a disease model to screen and test small molecule drugs for potential efficacy in disease treatment.
 It was the first group to provide genetic evidence that Frizzled proteins were Wnt receptors in vivo.
 In 1998, the group discovered that Drosophila were capable of RNAi or RNA interference.
 The labs of Andrew Fire and Craig Mello had just demonstrated a key role for double-stranded RNA as the trigger for RNAi in the nematode Caenorhabditis elegans, a discovery culminating in a Nobel Prize for Fire and Mello in 2006.
 By showing that RNAi also existed in another animal species, the Carthew group stimulated the search for RNAi in mammals, as well as the adoption of Drosophila as a premier model to study the biochemical and genetic mechanisms of RNAi.
 The Carthew group also developed the first and second generations of transgene systems for performing RNAi against any Drosophila gene at any stage of the life cycle in a tissue- or cell-specific manner.
 The second generation system was later expanded into a genome-wide collection of transgenic lines targeting all annotated genes.
 The Carthew lab has continued pursuing the mechanisms and functions of the small non-coding RNA world that was first glimpsed through the lens of RNAi.
 The group has been addressing how and why small interfering RNAs (siRNAs) and microRNAs (miRNAs) regulate gene expression.